genomehubs/goat-ui/static/projects/ILEBP.md

 :::grid{container direction="row" spacing="1" item xs=12}

-::report{report="tree" x="tax_tree(Eukaryota) AND long_list=ILEBP AND tax_rank(species)" y="sequencing_status_ilebp=in_progress" treeStyle="rect" taxonomy="ncbi" levels=",subspecies,species,genus,family,order,class,phylum" includeEstimates="true" ratio=5 disableModal collapseMonotypic yOpts="1000000,100000000000" caption="**Tree representing the target list of Illinois EBP Pilot Project.** Orange highlights represent clades with at least one genome already underway to be submitted under the Bioproject ID PRJNA844590.
-Species with assemblies in progress are highlighted in green.
+::report{report="tree" x="tax_tree(Eukaryota) AND long_list=ILEBP AND tax_rank(species)" y="sequencing_status_ilebp=in_progress" treeStyle="rect" taxonomy="ncbi" levels=",subspecies,species,genus,family,order,class,phylum" includeEstimates="true" ratio=5 disableModal collapseMonotypic yOpts="1000000,100000000000" caption="**Tree representing the target list of Illinois EBP Pilot Project.** Orange highlights represent clades with at least one genome already submitted under the Bioproject ID PRJNA844590, which will be made publically available with associated manuscripts in the near future.
+These species, are listed in GoaT as sequencing status = 'in_progress' and are highlighted in green.
 Tap tree nodes to browse taxa or long-press to search." item xs=12}
 :::